-The 1960s and 1970s were the start of civil rights activism and feminism.
+The 1960s and 1970s were the start of the civil rights movement and feminism.

-Additionally, certain products did not provide for women with darker complexions.
-This showed that the industry was oppressive, discriminatory and suggested that only fairer-skinned females could achieve the golden standard of beauty.
+Additionally, certain products weren’t provided for women with darker complexions.
+This showed the beauty industry as oppressive and discriminatory and suggested that only fairer-skinned females could achieve the “golden standard” of beauty.

 The Era of Self-Expression

-The 1980s were when people expressed themselves through makeup.
-They used bold liners, intense eyeshadows and colorful lipsticks in bright shades of pink, orange, green and blue.
+In the 1980s, people used makeup to express themselves through bold liners, intense eyeshadows, and colorful lipsticks in bright shades of pink, orange, green and blue.

 Some of these trends are even popular today.

-New beauty trends appear daily, experimenting with different products and methods.
+New beauty trends appear daily from experiments with different products and methods.

 There is a rise in makeup artists on every corner of the internet, posting videos and photos of products and makeup tutorials.

-In the United States, there is an estimated of 4800 makeup artists and influences.
+In the United States alone, there is an estimation of 4800 makeup artists and influences.
 They consider makeup as self-expression and many consider it to be a legitimate art form.

 What is Mica?